 email-nurture-sequence-template

-What is an email nurture sequence?
+What exactly is an email nurture sequence?

 An email nurture sequence is a series of automated emails at timed intervals that someone receives when they subscribe to your email list.
 The idea is that you nurture a relationship through these emails with the goal being your subscribers will convert to customers.
 This is sometimes referred to as a sales funnel.

-The best thing about setting up a nurture sequence, is that it is automated and does the work for you (sometimes while you sleep!)
 For small business owners who are doing ALL THE THINGS themselves for their business – it’s gonna save you bucket loads of time.
 A nurture sequence doesn’t require you to show up daily and can be tweaked or updated with minimal effort.

 How to start getting email subscribers.

-Before you think about setting up your nurture sequence, you need to think about how you’re actually going to get people on your email list.
 Sure, you can just ask if they want to sign up or create a pop-up that asks if they want to sign up for your newsletter.
 But, have a think about how many emails we receive these days – there’s a lot of noise in our inbox and as consumers we can be pretty picky.
-If you have something of value to offer your audience, it’s more likely they will be happy to hand over their email address.

 1. Choose your email marketing platform.